Phantom, the Ghost

 assembler-like, event-based, but it allowed our designers to create

-things I'd never thought about (my favourite were Indiana Jones style
+things I'd never thought about (my favorite were Indiana Jones style

 stone chasing the hero in one of the dungeons and boss fights). |